A page-turning international bestseller on a split-second decision that changes everything.

 "A strong novel." -Tele 7 Jours

 When Pax, a middle-aged second-rate actor, scores an audition for a blockbuster, he is convinced fate has taken pity on him and he will finally get to spend some time in the limelight.

 He leaves his flat in a hurry, ignoring the alarming sounds coming from the apartment above.
-He is beside himself when he learns what devastating consequences his decision had: not only was his neighbour assaulted and left for dead, Alexis is also his girlfriend Emi's son . . .
+He is beside himself when he learns what devastating consequences his decision had: not only was his neighbour Alex assaulted and left for dead, he is also his girlfriend Emi's son . . .